sjl/temperance/docs/index.markdown

 Lisp, designed to let you write Lispy Prolog.
 Its main goals are:

 * Be fast.
-* Implement most of vanilla Prolog.
+* Implement a decent subset of vanilla Prolog.
 * Execute quickly.
 * Interop back and forth with Common Lisp.
 * Don't be slow.